Taxation in Israel: Tax benefits for new immigrants

-Tax benefits for new immigrants on interest from foreign currency deposits
+On interest from foreign currency deposits

-New Immigrants are entitled to exemption from paying tax on interest on foreign currency deposits for 20 years, so long as the source of those deposits is capital they possessed prior to their immigration, and which was deposited in an Israeli banking institution.
+New immigrants are entitled to exemption from paying tax on interest on foreign currency deposits for 20 years, so long as the source of those deposits is capital they possessed prior to their immigration, and which was deposited in an Israeli banking institution.

 An adjustment year

-New immigrants and returning residents can fill an application form for an adjustment year.
-During the year they will not be considered Israeli citizens for tax purposes.
-At the end of the year, If they decide to stay in Israel they will enjoy all the benefits that are part of the new tax reform.
+New immigrants and returning residents can fill in an application form for an adjustment year.
+During the year, they will not be considered to be Israeli citizens for tax purposes.
+At the end of the year, if they remain in Israel they are entitled to all the benefits that are part of the new tax reform.